 SSE are well known in the energy market but they also offer broadband using the Open Reach network.
 You don't need to be an SSE energy customer to take advantage of their broadband packages but if you are then there are benefits.
-If you combine SSE Fix energy & Fibre broadband you can save 5% off your energy bill.
-You'll also get a free broadband upgrade to 'Unlimited Fibre Plus'.
+If you combine SSE Energy & Fibre broadband you'll get a £75 account credit.

 SSE Broadband options

 SSE offer two broadband options 35Mbps (Unlimited Fibre) and 63Mbps (Unlimited Fibre Plus).
 SSE no longer sell standard ADSL broadband.
 This option was removed in November 2019.
 Whilst SSE broadband is competitively priced, it isn't the cheapest on the market.
 SSE are, for example, generally cheaper than BT & Virgin Media, but they don’t quite match the broadband deals from Plusnet or TalkTalk.
 There's no doubt that if you want a fast, no-frills, budget broadband provider, SSE are more than capable of delivering a reliable service and would be worth considering.